davechurchill/sandbox/README.md

 - Intel RealSense SDK
 - OpenCV 4.8.0

+## Installation

+SFML 3, the Intel RealSense SDK, and OpenCV must be installed separately.

+Set the `SFML_DIR` environment variable to the SFML directory.
+For OpenCV 4.8.0, add the appropriate `opencv\build\x64\vc16\bin` directory to the system `PATH`.
+Installing the RealSense SDK normally provides the remaining runtime dependencies.

 ## Processors and overlays

 A processor supplies the main terrain visualization.
 Select one from the **Processor** tab; selecting **None** disables the processed terrain display.